Seeds Of Wellbeing - SOW

 Ep 11.
 Daniel Anthony on Kalo (aka Taro)

-May 11, 2022 Dr. Thao Le / Daniel Anthony Season 1 Episode 11
+Dr. Thao Le / Daniel Anthony Season 1 Episode 11

 Aloha & Welcome to the SOW podcast, aimed to provide educational support, information, guidance, and outreach to farmers, ranchers, and allied agricultural producers in Hawaii.
 In this episode, we hear from Daniel Anthony, kalo (aka taro) producer and advocate on the island of Oahu, about some of the history and many of the realities of growing this important crop in Hawaii.